jgallen23/reloadr/README.md

 #reloadr

-A very simple LiveReload server that watches the current directory for file changes.
+A very simple LiveReload cli tool that watches the current directory for file changes.

 ##Install